English

 The Department of English

-Students in our programs benefit from community-based internships, hands-on teaching experience in the UWF Writing Lab, small classes, visiting lectures by notable scholars and writers, and participant-centered workshops.
-Our students and faculty also publish two literary journals: Troubadour, the student magazine of poetry, fiction and graphic art, and Panhandler, distributed and recognized nationally as an important showcase for fresh creative voices.
-The Department also boasts its own book imprint, Panhandler Books.
+Students in our programs benefit from community-based internships, hands-on teaching experience in the UWF Writing Lab, small classes, visiting lectures by notable scholars and writers and participant-centered workshops.
+Our students and faculty also participate in the publication of Troubadour, the student literary journal of creative writing and art, and Panhandler Books, the Department's own creative writing book imprint distributed by University Press of Florida.

 Programs

-The undergraduate program offers a BA of Liberal Arts in English, a BA of Liberal Arts in Creative Writing, a Minor in English and a Minor in Writing.
-Students may also gain a Certificate in Public, Technical and Workplace Writing.
+The undergraduate program offers a BA in English: Literature, a BA in English: Writing, a Minor in English and a Minor in Interdisciplinary Writing.
+Students may also gain a Certificate in Public, Technical and Workplace Writing or AI in the Workplace.

 Possible Graduate and Career Opportunities